ucheokechukwu/LHL_SQL_Project/QA.md

 What are your risk areas?
 Identify and describe them.

-Incomplete data led to me deleting rows that might have valuable information.
+**Incomplete data**.
+Several instances had incomplete or null values which might have been mistakes, wrong entries or supposed to indicate 0 (e.g. units sold).
+I had to make assumptions about what they meant which may/may not have been correct, which in turn could skew the results given.
-Not having information about the meaning of the data, and function meant I had to make assumptions which could be wrong. e.g. I set revenue as unit price * units sold where Revenue is null in Analytics, assuming that it was missing data.
+**Insufficient information** about the meaning of the different data, and their function meant that I didn't have a proper understanding of what the values represented and which values were dependent or derived from other values. e.g..
+I set revenue as unit price * units sold where Revenue is null in Analytics, assuming that it was missing data.
 But perhaps Revenue is null was supposed to mean Revenue = 0 and the visitor visited the site without completing an order?